Clayton Roueche: Drug dealer

-Roueche became the principle player in smuggling marijuana into the United States, smuggling about 20 tons of marijuana per annum usually by helicopter, making a profit of about $120 million U.S. dollars.
+Roueche became the principal player in smuggling marijuana into the United States, smuggling about 20 tons of marijuana per annum usually by helicopter, making a profit of about $120 million U.S. dollars.
 Peter Ostrovsky of the ICE stated: "In 1997, a big B.C.
 Bud load was 15 pounds, then it went to a hundred pounds But once they started flying it across in helicopters, it jumped to multihundred-pound loads.
 They were flying million-, million-and-a-half-dollar loads.
 The goal became to move as much weight across the border as possible.
 There were other groups that did helicopters too, but nobody did it to the extent Roueche did."
-The journalist Ian Mulgrew stated: "There’s no doubt Clay Roueche changed Vancouver.
+The journalist Ian Mulgrew stated: "There's no doubt Clay Roueche changed Vancouver.
 Before, it was this hippie-dippie place.
 But the level of violence and the way people started to look at drugs and policing changed.
 He ushered in a new era...Clay was a product of his time.
-You’ve got to understand, California growers had the same level of sophistication, but no one was doing it on the same scale as B.C.
+You've got to understand, California growers had the same level of sophistication, but no one was doing it on the same scale as B.C.
 When he was coming up, the weed business was bigger than agriculture, bigger than mining.
 He rode the crest of that."
-Roueche avoided the rigid hierarchy of the Mafia, instead having a more informal approach, saying "It’s not like all these people they say who were in the UN worked for me.
-They might have worked with me, but that’s different."
-Rouche normally woke at about 5 pm, and spent his nights visiting various nightclubs and strip clubs all over the Lower Mainland.
+Roueche avoided the rigid hierarchy of the Mafia, instead having a more informal approach, saying "It's not like all these people they say who were in the UN worked for me.
+They might have worked with me, but that's different."
+Roueche normally woke at about 5 pm, and spent his nights visiting various nightclubs and strip clubs all over the Lower Mainland.